+Discussion

-The researchers hypothesized that students participating in the university outdoor orientation program would demonstrate significant gains comparable to other studies (Shellman & Hill, 2013).
-In particular, previous studies using the MHC-SF scale demonstrated increased participant scores on all three domains of well-being: psychological, emotional, and social (Shellman & Hill).
+The researchers hypothesized that students participating in the university outdoor orientation program would demonstrate significant gains, as found in other studies (Shellman & Hill, 2012.
+In particular, previous studies using the MHC-SF scale demonstrated increased participant scores on all three domains of well-being: psychological, emotional, and social (Shellman & Hill,2012).
 Unfortunately, our sample size did not allow for the same analyses.
-Additionally, this current study focused on the impact of a four day program, while other studies have conducted longer programs (Bell, 2006; Kuh et al., 2010).
+Additionally, this current study focused on the impact of a 4-day program, while other studies have conducted longer programs (Bell, 2006; Kuh et al., 2010).

+Sample size aside, non-parametric statics provide statistical support for significant increased skill transference and resilience from pretest to posttest.
+Histogram analysis of the pretest/posttest scores from the 11 participants indicated that, in both skill transference and resilience, 8 out of the 11 participants (72.7%) had higher posttest scores after participation in First Ascent.
+These findings supported our overall hypothesis of significant gains from participation in the university outdoor orientation program in our pilot study.
+According to Cohen (1992), our findings indicate medium to large effects from pretest to posttest scores on skill transference and resilience.

 Individual items from each subscale showed additional promise of student improvement in transference, resilience, adjustment to college, and well-being.
-For example, participants reported significant gains in such as items the “ability to function effectively under difficult circumstances,” which is a transfer skill that increased by over a point from pre to post-test.
+For example, participants reported significant gains in such as items the “ability to function effectively under difficult circumstances,” which is a transfer skill that increased by over a point from pretest to posttest.
 Furthermore, students reported almost a point increase in participant resilience, when asked “I can get through difficult times because I’ve experienced difficulty before.”
-These are both necessary skills for students to succeed and excel in college, and after graduation.
-In addition, when asked to rate “I am pleased now about my decision to attend this college in particular,” the participant mean was eight on a Likert type scale from one to nine.
-This shows that students are excited about attending college, and more specifically the institutional attachment.
+In addition, when asked to rate “I am pleased now about my decision to attend this college in particular,” the participant mean was 8.0 on a Likert type scale from one to nine.
+This shows that students are excited about attending college, and more specifically, institutional attachment.

 The “take-aways” from the First Ascent program are the importance of leading yourself and not being afraid to ask for help.
-Results from this study and others have evidence of student participation in outdoor orientation programs are gaining these skills, have a greater connection to the university (Bell; Gass, Garvey & Sugerman, 2003), the skills necessary to succeed in college and after graduation, and are more resilient (Shellman & Hill).
-Flourishing is a common term for university campuses, but there is debate on how best to accomplish this outcome.
-Although our study intended to measure this outcome, we were unable to do so due to the sample size.
+Results from this study and others provide evidence outdoor orientation programs provide students with skill transference, resilience, and a greater connection to the university (Bell, 2006; Gass, Garvey & Sugerman, 2003), the skills necessary to succeed in college and after graduation, and are more resilient (Shellman & Hill, 2012).
+Flourishing is a common term for university campuses but there is debate on how best to accomplish this outcome.
+Although our study intended to measure this outcome, we were unable to do so due to the low sample size.
 Future studies should identify measures (e.g., Mental Health Continuum), and determine which of the most effective way to address flourishing and adjustment for college students.

+Limitations and Suggestions for Future Research